New towns in the United Kingdom: Subsequent town expansion schemes

+Villages where large scale housing developments have been announced with plans to begin construction in the latter half of the 2020s, include Catshill, Four Marks, Marston Moreteyne, Penkridge, Tangmere and Wainscott.

 Poundbury is an experimental new town or urban extension on the outskirts of Dorchester.
 The development is built on land owned by the Duchy of Cornwall.
 It is built according to the principles of (then) Prince Charles, who was known for holding strong views challenging the post-war trends in town planning that were suburban in character.

-Future developments

-On 13 May 2007, chancellor Gordon Brown, who became Prime Minister of the United Kingdom the following month, announced he would designate 10 new "eco-towns" to ease demand for low-cost housing.
-The towns, around 20,000 population each—at least 5,000 homes—are planned to be "carbon neutral" and will use locally generated sustainable-energy sources.
-Only one site was identified in the announcement: the former Oakington Barracks in Cambridgeshire—the already planned Northstowe development.
-Local councils will be invited to provide sites for the remaining four towns.
+The Duchy of Cornwall has since been responsible for coordinating the development of similar extensions in Newquay, Cornwall (Nansledan), and the upcoming South East Faversham, adjacent to the M2 in Kent, which was expected to undergo the planning process in 2023.